Home repair: Maintenance

-Good operations
+Avoiding costly repairs

 Another related issue for avoiding costly repairs (or disasters) is the proper operation of a home, including systems and appliances, in a way that prevents damage or prolongs their usefulness.
 For example, at higher latitudes, even a clean rain gutter can suddenly build up an ice dam in winter, forcing melt water into unprotected roofing, resulting in leaks or even flooding inside walls or rooms.
 This can be prevented by installing moisture barrier beneath the roofing tiles.
 A wary home-owner should be alert to the conditions that can result in larger problems and take remedial action before damage or injury occurs.
 It may be easier to tack down a bit of worn carpet than repair a large patch damaged by prolonged misuse.
 Another example is to seek out the source of unusual noises or smells when mechanical, electrical or plumbing systems are operating—sometimes they indicate incipient problems.
 One should avoid overloading or otherwise misusing systems, and a recurring overload may indicate time for an upgrade.

 Water infiltration is one of the most insidious sources of home damage.
 Small leaks can lead to water stains, and rotting wood.
 Soft, rotten wood is an inviting target for termites and other wood-damaging insects.
 Left unattended, a small leak can lead to significant structural damage, necessitating the replacement of beams and framing.

-With a useful selection of tools, typical materials and supplies on hand, and some home repair information or experience, a home-owner or handyperson should be able to carry out a large number of DIY home repairs and identify those that will need the specialized attention of others.